reneegreen816/PholdAPhage/README.md

    - 222, is 2-fold at x,y,z symmetry

 Tip/s and notes:
+   - If simulating more than 1 unit at a time, the use the command line sym #2,3 #1 i,222, where#2,3 are your protein model IDs.
-   - for different symmetry and fold types see [ChimeraX Sym command page](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/sym.html).
+   - For different symmetry and fold types see [UCSF ChimeraX Sym command page](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/sym.html).
-   - once sym'ed, press control on your keyboard to deselect the protein
+   - Once sym'ed, press control on your keyboard to deselect the units selected.
-   - syms can take time to process and set up by you computer.
-It is not unsual for it to take a few mins.
+   - Sym's can take time to process and set-up by your computer.
+It is not unusual for it to take a few mins for the sym to show.

 8. Extend your predictive model with further proteins:

-   a. to enable another sym - open new pdb file, move and place the new protein where required, then run sym again with new model IDs and symmetry types.
+   a. to enable another sym - open new .pdb file, move and place the new protein where required, then run sym again with new model IDs and symmetry types.
 Note: the more syms in a working file the more time it will take to render.
 Once rendered, save as a new file to reduce lagging and glitches.

-   b. for addition of associated proteins e.g. tail - open new pdb file, move and place the new proteins manually.
+   b. for addition of associated proteins e.g. tail - open new .pdb file, move and place the new proteins manually.
 <br><br>

 <h3><mark>Further command considerations<mark></h3>
    - Use molecule styles to render your proteins the way you need them i.e. to show ribbon use _cartoon_.
 Find more options here.